 A sensitive writer from a small town faces spiritual crisis as he tries to make it as a Hollywood screenwriter.
 Charlie Pontus (Joseph Culp) wanders around Los Angeles torn between his ...
 See full summary »

 Battlecreek is the story of a gifted young painter with a rare skin disorder who lives in an economically depressed Southern American town.
 Due to his affliction, he must live his life at ...
 See full summary »

 Action epic about a young girl who seeks revenge on the holy roman Emperor Charles V for the death of her father.
 It happens in a world of wealth, debauchery, violent retaliations, sex, ...
 See full summary »

 A dramatizing of Knut Hamsun's famous novel from 1898, Victoria, which is about the tragic and unhappy love affair between Victoria and Johannes.
 She's a daughter of a rich estate owner, and he is the son of the poor miller.
 Despite the deep love between them, her father makes Victoria ditch Johannes, and instead marry to the chamber-mans son Otto.
 Johannes is a writer, and very fond of the nature, but he can never get the girl he loves above all, the wealthy born Victoria.
 They meet for the first time at age 14, when she is 10.
-We follow them for years, where we see Johannes makes every possible attempt to impress her, and to climb in social rank, at which he doesn't succeed.
-They meet up several times, declaring their love for each other, but Victoria is obliged to merry far richer Otto to ensure their parents needed future prosperity.
+We follow them for years, where we see Johannes making every possible attempt to impress her, and to climb in social rank, at which he does not succeed.
+They meet up several times, declaring their love for each other, but Victoria is obliged to marry far richer Otto to ensure their parents needed future prosperity.
 In the end Victoria dies of tuberculosis, and leaves behind a letter claiming she's now free for Johannes.
 Written by

 Beautiful, accurate Hamsun, but didn't shed my tears